Reduce Waste in 5 Steps

 Eyes Eyebrow powder and eyeshadow – The Rogue Ginger Mineral clay eyeshadow - Helloglow Eyebrow filler – A Blossoming Life Cake mascara – We Tell you how Mascara (not vegan) - A Blossoming Life Eyeliner - A Blossoming Life

 As you can see, these recipes don’t require a lot of ingredients and most of them are already in our kitchen.

 When we talk about Zero-waste, we often refer to the famous 5 R’s: refuse, reduce, reuse, recycle and rot.
 We’ve seen over the past few weeks that we can refuse mainstream make-up by purchasing make-up available in eco-friendly packaging, reduce waste by making our own products, reuse make-up cases with refills but what about recycling?
 A few brands offer a recycling program and you might get rewarded for it!
 I have to admit that I expected more make-up recycling programs in Europe.
 Let’s have a look...

 || Recycling ||

-Garnier - Personal Care and Beauty Recycling Programme (with TerraCycle) You can join the program for free, call UPS to collect your empty products (from all brands).
+Garnier - Personal Care and Beauty Recycling Programme (with TerraCycle) You can join the program for free, print a pre-paid shipping label and contact UPS to collect your empty products (from all brands).
 Points can be redeemed for charitable gifts or a payment to the non-profit organisation of your choice.